DataCurationNetwork/data-primers/Twitter Data Curation Primer/twitter-data-curation-primer.md

 - Datasets that archive tweet IDs should have enough tweets in the dataset to remain meaningful if some content were to be lost (e.g., made private or deleted from Twitter’s platform) over time

 # Ways in Which Fields May Use This Format

+Twitter data is of interest to a variety of research fields and academic disciplines ranging from the humanities to public health.
+One interesting facet of Twitter data is that it is used in both qualitative and quantitative analysis, through methods such as content analysis and machine learning.

+## Examples:

+### Digital Humanities

+[#silentsam Social Media Analysis Project](https://cdh.unc.edu/spotlights/digital-humanities-research/silentsam-social-media-analysis-project/): The project was conducted by the UNC Chapel Hill Digital Innovation Lab which involved collecting and analyzing tweets regarding the confederate monument Silent Sam.
+Another aim of this project was to establish best practices regarding the use of social media data in digital humanities.

+### Geography

+[Mapping the EU Referendum on Twitter](http://www.markgraham.space/blog/tag/brexit): Tweets related to the EU referendum were collected to better understand which parts of Great Britain supported staying or leaving the EU.

+### Geology

+[USGS Twitter Earthquake Dispatch](https://www.usgs.gov/software/usgs-twitter-earthquake-dispatch-usgsted) (USGSted): The United States Geological Survey (USGS) created a software application which collects tweets that contain the word “earthquake” and related words and stores them in a database.
+The National Earthquake Information Center (NEIC) uses this information to create maps of the tweet locations and to analyze the severity of the earthquake.

+### Public Health

+[HealthMap](https://www.healthmap.org/en/): Healthmap was created by a team of researchers to mine Twitter for foodborne illnesses and other kinds of health conditions.
+Data was collected with an R package and NodeXL.
+The data was stored as csv files and as Excel files respectively.

+# Documentation of Curation Process: What to Capture

+- **Steps taken to understand or view the data**
+  - Document any scripts or tools used if a dataset was hydrated during curation

+- **Transformations to the data**
+  - Document any actions taken to make the data both FAIR and sharable (e.g., file format migrations, limiting a dataset to adhere to Twitter’s terms of use)

+- **Decisions about what data to share**
+  - Document how you came to any decisions about which parts of the dataset will or will not be shared publicly

+# Bibliography

+HealthMap (n.d.)
+About.
+Retrieved from [http://www.diseasedaily.org/about](http://www.diseasedaily.org/about).

+Littman, J. (2017).
+Where to get Twitter data for academic research.
+Social Fee Manager.
+Retrieved from:[https://gwu-libraries.github.io/sfm-ui/posts/2017-09-14-twitter-data](https://gwu-libraries.github.io/sfm-ui/posts/2017-09-14-twitter-data).

+Molina, B. (2017, October 26).
+Twitter overcounted active users since 2014, shares surge on profit hopes.
+USA Today.
+Retrieved from: [https://www.usatoday.com/story/tech/news/2017/10/26/twitter-overcounted-active- users-since-2014-shares-surge/801968001/](https://www.usatoday.com/story/tech/news/2017/10/26/twitter-overcounted-active-users-since-2014-shares-surge/801968001/).

+MuleSoft (2020).
+What is an API (Application Programming Interface).
+Retrieved from: [ https://www.mulesoft.com/resources/api/what-is-an-api]( https://www.mulesoft.com/resources/api/what-is-an-api)

+Twitter (2020a).
+Getting Started.
+Retrieved from:[https://developer.twitter.com/en/docs/basics/getting-started](https://developer.twitter.com/en/docs/basics/getting-started)

+Twitter (2020b).
+Get Batch Historical Tweets.
+Retrieved from:[https://developer.twitter.com/en/docs/tweets/batch-historical/overview](https://developer.twitter.com/en/docs/tweets/batch-historical/overview)

+Twitter Developers.
+(2020).
+Developer Agreement and Policy.
+Retrieved from:[https://developer.twitter.com/en/developer-terms/agreement-and-policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy)

+U.S. Geological Survey (2011).
+Twitter Earthquake Dispatch (@USGSted).
+Retrieved from:[https://www.usgs.gov/software/usgs-twitter-earthquake-dispatch-usgsted](https://www.usgs.gov/software/usgs-twitter-earthquake-dispatch-usgsted)

+# Appendix A file type CURATED checklist

 # In the process of being published.
 Your patience is appreciated